mindhivenz/gulp-cf-deploy/README.md

 	to be manually deleted to try again (however, even when the delete has completed the full details of the failed stack are still available at the console URL)

+## Requirements

+This packages has a peer dependency on Gulp v4, which you can currently install as `gulp@next`.

 ## Install

 `yarn add --dev gulp-cf-deploy`